LBHackney-IT/addresses-api/README.md

 Documentation on how to do this can be found [here](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2019).

 *NOTE* FxCop is now deprecated by Microsoft, and a different code analysis tool is run as part of the build pipeline in circleci.
 It would be good to align these, as currently it is possible to check in code that has no issues locally only to have it rejected by the circleci static analysis.

+### Smoke testing an environment

+After deploying to an environment, there is a postman suite which can be run manually to 'smoke test' everything is working properly.
+This is at *PostmanTests\Addresses-api test suite.postman_collection.json*
+Load this into postman and set a global variable called *addresses-api-url*

+The value of this should be set to the appropriate production or staging URL up and including the 'api' bit but without the trailing slash.
+Also, you will need to set the API key in each test - you will need to obtain a suitable key for the environment, they are different for V1 and V2.
+The key should be pasted into the 'Auth' header in each postman test.

+Once set up, you can run through the tests and check the results are as excpected.

 ## Agreed Testing Approach